FNQ Drilling boosts efficiency with the H Series hammer

 H series benefits:

-• Lower fuel consumption
+• Up to 25% lower fuel consumption

-• Maximized performance
+• Best in class performance

-• Flexibility for varying conditions
+• Unbeatable for all conditions

 Released models – download the brochure: